-Construction Phase: Where possible access/service roads and pylon bases should be planned and constructed to avoid being located in highly sensitive areas (e.g. wetlands and rivers) or areas which have been described as valuable habitats for protected faunal species.
+Construction Phase: Where possible access/service roads and pylon bases should be planned and constructed to avoid being located in highly sensitive areas or areas which have been described as valuable habitats for protected faunal species.

-Where access roads and/or pylon bases do need to be located within any of highly sensitive areas identified above then there should be further ground-truthing to determine exact road routes and pylon base locations to avoid site specific sensitive areas.
+Where access roads and/or pylon bases do need to be located within any of highly sensitive areas identified above then there should be further ground-truthing to determine exact road routes and pylon base locations so to, where possible, avoid site specific sensitive areas.

-Rivers and drainage lines areas should be treated as "No-Go" areas for any pylon hardstands or the construction of access roads.
+Riparian areas between the Swartberg and Beaufort West should be treated as "No-Go" areas for any pylon hardstands or the construction of access roads.
+Should construction activities be required in any of these riparian areas, a Riverine Rabbit ecological specialist must be appointed to conduct thorough ground-truthing prior to any construction.